Alternative Work Schedule Procedure and Location

 - People external to the University (i.e., vendors)

-Step 2: Comments are solicited from staff within the department and other University staff who work regularly with the employee.
+Step 2: Input is solicited from staff by the manager within the department/team and other University staff who work regularly with the employee regarding possible conflicts.

 Step 3: Manager reviews proposal with the employee.
 The request is approved, denied or a request is made for revisions and further review.

-Step 4: Once approved, an Alternative Work Schedule Agreement (Appendix A) is signed and filed in the Vice President for Information Technology office.
+Step 4: Once approved and signed, the Alternative Work Schedule Agreement (Appendix A) will be filed in the Vice President for Information Technology office.

-Step 5: Changes to previously approved alternate work schedule must be submitted and approved by this same process.
+Step 5: Changes to a previously approved alternative work schedule must be submitted and approved by this same process.

-Step 6: Each Alternate Work Schedule Agreement will be reviewed at least annually.
+Step 6: Each Alternative Work Schedule Agreement will be reviewed at least annually.

 EXPECTATIONS OF EMPLOYEES:

-- Employee must be available via phone, instant messenger and e-mail during agreed upon work schedule.
-Office hones will be forwarded to cell phone or employee home phone.
+- Must be available via phone, chat and e-mail during agreed upon work schedule.
+Office phones will be forwarded to cell phone or employee home phone.

-- Must understand that this is a privilige, not a guarantee.
-If business needs change then an alternative work schedule will be reviewed.
+- Must understand that this is a privilege, not a guarantee.
+If business needs change then the alternative work schedule will be reviewed.

-- Information Technolgy management reserves the right to terminate an alternative work schedule, for any reason.
+- Information Technology management reserves the right to terminate an alternative work schedule, for any reason.

-- Individual programs will be reviewed at least annually.
+- Individual AWSL will be reviewed at least annually.

 - Telecommuters are expected to adhere to University rules, regulations, policies, and procedures regarding security and confidentiality.